sdmeijer/ShrimpKey/Layout/readme.md

 All other components can be connected both ways.

-After you've soldered everything use a 3.5mm metal drillbit and place it in the holes marked with a red cross.
+After you've soldered everything use a 3.5mm drillbit (for metal) and place it in the holes marked with a red cross.
 Turn it manually a couple of times until the copper is removed on that spot.